Trump bans U.S. transactions with TikTok and WeChat starting September 20

 The order “calls TikTok a national security threat,” said Derek Scissors, an expert on Sino-U.S. economic relations at the American Enterprise Institute think tank.
 “Either we’ve missed the threat for three years or it just became one and yet we are waiting 45 days.”

-(Additional Reporting by Mohammad Zargham, Echo Wang, Nandita Bose and David Shepardson; Editing by Muralikumar Anantharaman and Christopher Cushing)
+(Reporting by David Shepardson and Alexandra Alper.
+Additional Reporting by Mohammad Zargham, Echo Wang, Nandita Bose and David Shepardson; Editing by Muralikumar Anantharaman and Christopher Cushing)